My favorite recipe for soft-baked and chewy sugar cookies.

 - 1 large egg, at room temperature

-Preheat oven to 350F.
-Line two large baking sheets with parchment paper or a silicone baking mat.
+- Preheat oven to 350°F (177°C).
+Line baking sheets with parchment paper or silicone baking mats.
+Set aside.

 Did you make a recipe?